VA North Texas Health Care System

-Part of the Texas Tech University Health Sciences Center, the School of Pharmacy was founded upon the idealism that tomorrow's pharmacists must be independent thinking and technologically advanced, all education and training utilize problem-based learning techniques with a strong emphasis on computer literacy.
-All course materials are maintained on the school's world wide web servers.
-The main campus for the School of Pharmacy is located in Amarillo and has a state-of-the-art facility with high tech, online classrooms.
+Part of the Texas Tech University Health Sciences Center, the School of Pharmacy was founded upon the idealism that tomorrow's pharmacists must be independent thinking and technologically advanced, and all education and training use problem-based learning techniques with a strong emphasis on computer literacy.
+All course materials are maintained on the school's website; however, the main campus is located in Amarillo and offers a state-of-the-art facility with high tech, online classrooms.
 Regional campuses are located in Dallas/Fort Worth, Lubbock, and Abilene.
 The Dallas/Fort Worth regional campus has two sites; one is at Dallas VA Medical Center and the other is within the central Dallas Medical District.
 Approximately 16 full-time and 25 adjunct clinical faculty, as well as four distance learning classrooms support the education and training of more than 100 students in their last 2 years of pharmacy school and 10-15 PGY 1 and PGY 2 residents.
 Residents are actively involved in didactic and clinical teaching and helping facilitate Pharm.D. students in acquiring problem-based learning skills.